aksoftware98/aksoftware98/README.md

 ### Welcome to Ahmad Mozaffar GitHub Profile
 I would like you to call me ***AK***

-Here are some ideas to get you started:

-Originally from Syria :syria: currently living in Portugal 🇵🇹 and Estonia 🇪🇪 at the same time 😆

 Working as Senior Software Engineer at ContraForce [ContraForce](https://contraforce.com)

 - 🔭 I’m currently working on developing the easiest solution to transfer data between your devices.

-- 📖 I'm currently writting a book called Master Blazor WebAssembly with Packt
+- 📖 I'm currently writing a book called Master Blazor WebAssembly with Packt

 - 🌱 I’m currently learning architecting complex software solutions with Azure & .NET